buildit/storybook-addon-blabbr/README.md

 ## Configuration

 blabbr expects to find a `storybook-config.json` configuration file at the root of your host, for static builds, or inside your storybook setup folder (generally `.storybook`).

+Fill out the template located at `.storybook/storybook-config.json.template` and rename it to `storybook-config.json`.

 This should look like this:

 ```
 {